 Incubators are one of the very few things I'll pay for if I need to.
-Sure, you'll get a lot of common Pokémon, but you'll also get some rare Pokémon that would take you a long time to catch in the wild, and it's currently the only way to get the Gen 2 Pokémon babies.
+Sure, you'll get a lot of common Pokémon, but you'll also get some rare Pokémon that would take you a long time to catch in the wild, and it's currently the only way to get the Gen II and Gen III Pokémon babies.

-If you have a Lucky Egg, a bunch of Pidgey, Caterpie, Weedle, and Rattata you want to mass-evolve for leveling, and a slew of Pokémon Eggs available to hatch, start your 10 KM eggs incubating.
-When you get to 5 KM on them, start your 5 KM eggs incubating.
-When you get to 8 KM / 3 KM, start your 2 KM eggs incubating.
+If you have a Lucky Egg, a bunch of Pidgey, Caterpie, Weedle, and Rattata, you want to mass-evolve for leveling, and a slew of Pokémon Eggs available to hatch, start your ten KM eggs incubating.
+When you get to 5 KM on them, start your five KM eggs incubating.
+When you get to eight KM or three KM, start your two KM eggs incubating.

 When they're about to hatch, drop your Lucky Egg and start your mass evolution.
 You can do one evolution every 20 seconds, so if you have enough Pokémon and enough candy, you can really make an XP dent.
 (Some people like force-quitting each evolution to speed up the process — your mileage may vary.)